spectre-app/www/content/policy/privacy.md

 be communicated, such as a critical bug in the app or a widely used website has been compromised, Spectre may use notifications to appraise and advise its user-base.

+Turning notifications off causes your device's known registration to be deleted.

 #### Metrics